 Metro: Gare du Nord (4, 5, RER B, RER D), La Chapelle (2)

 9. Villa Léandre

 Okay so this is technically a street in Montmartre, and not an actual neighborhood itself, but it looks like it could be!
 Believe it or not, with in the streets of Paree’s bohemian headquarters is an English style row of apartments.
 I found out about this cute lane during a lesser known Montmartre walking tour last summer.
 A great place for photos and wondering how much the residents pay in rent each month!

 Ah Oberkampf!
 After checking out all these less-touristy parts of Paris all day you might want to check into your airbnb and call it a night.
 If you want to check out the Paris nightlife however and mingle with locals, head on over to the Oberkampf quarter in the 11th.
 Here you’ll find a mix of upscale bars and hole-in-the-wall bistros.
 There are even some clubs, if that’s your thing.
 Dine here with friends because you can find any kind of restaurant imaginable!
 One of my favorite activities was practicing my language skills and meeting Parisians, expats, and travelers at the Mundo Lingo Language exchange.
 You might even meet a cute Frenchie and fall in love here like I did!

 Metro: Oberkampf (5,9), Filles du Calvaire (8), Parmentier (3)

 That’s it for today’s list of Paris spots unknown by tourists, but I could have included so many other places.
 If you don’t know much about Paris tell me if you’ve heard of these places.
 And Parisians, do you agree with my list?
 Is there anything you would change?

 Let me know what you would like to see next – museums, restaurants, boutiques, and more!

 À la prochaine,

-Save this list for later and pin to Pinterest by clicking on the graphic below:
+Save this list of Paris Spots Unknown by Tourists for later and pin to Pinterest by clicking on the graphic below: